Advocacy Panel (TAP)

 citizen volunteers from all walks of life representing each

 state, D.C., Puerto Rico and an international member

 (citizens living, working or doing business abroad).
 TAP is

 a Federal Advisory Committee whose mission is to listen to

 for improving the IRS service and customer satisfaction.

 Everyone has something to say about taxes and the IRS.
-Please take a

-contacting one of the following:
+consider by contacting one of the following:

 TAP Ohio member:

 Call Toll-free at:1-888-912-1227